Azure/IoT-Pi-Day/Lab 2 - Working with Hubway Data/Lab 2.7 - Working with Azure Maps/Lab 2.7.1 - Function Trigger, HTTP Endpoint/README.md

 ## HTTPTrigger Function code

-🚨 In this section, we will use a HTTP trigger function to respond to an event everytime a ???
+In this section, we will use a HTTP trigger function to respond to an event everytime a CosmosDB records are updatd.
 We will be using Visual Studio Code and the Azure Functions Extension.

 1. Open file.